The British Government introduced the health immigration surcharge on 6 April 2015.

-The introduction of the health surcharge was introduced by the UK Government as they wanted to ensure that non-EEA nationals make an appropriate financial contribution to the cost of making use of the National Health Service (NHS).
+The UK Government introduced the surcharge, as they wanted to make sure that non-EEA nationals make an appropriate financial contribution to the cost of making use of the National Health Service (NHS).

 What is the cost of the Health Immigration Surcharge?

-When applying for your visa, an applicant will have to pay to cover the whole period of stay for each application.
-For example; if you are applying for a UK Ancestry Visa for five years, you will have to pay £1,000 (£200 x 5 years).
+When you apply for a visa, you have to pay to cover the whole period of stay for each application.
+For example; if you apply for a UK Ancestry Visa for five years, you will have to pay £1,000. £200 x 5 years.

 Visitors and Health Immigration Surcharge